 Main emphasis: good techniques working with moving water.

-Target audience: kayak or canoe paddlers (whitewater and flat moving water) who are interested in improving their paddling power, their maneuvering on moving water, and their understanding of moving water.
+Target audience: kayak paddlers (whitewater and flat moving water) who are interested in improving their paddling power, their maneuvering on moving water, and their understanding of moving water.

 Class size: limited to 10 students